 Preparing your Commitment to Action

 Brainstorm different ideas for action: Some of the most effective and sustainable commitments start small.
 What are you passionate about?
 Would your commitment be an individual or group effort?
 How could your university get involved?
-Review our ideas for action and work through the commitments map if you need help getting started.
+Review our commitments map if you need help getting started.

 Ask "why": Understand the root cause of the problem or challenge you are hoping to address.
 Ask yourself why something is the way that it is.
 Each time you come up with an answer, break it down further and ask yourself why the new answer exists.